-Userforms are vital while getting the inputs from the user as part of the VBA project.
-We usually design the userform before we present in front of the user.
-Once the designing of the VBA userform completes we need to show up the same in front of the user and requires VBA coding.
-Similarly to close the userform it requires VBA coding knowledge.
+Userforms are vital while getting inputs from the user as part of the VBA project.
+We usually design the user form before we present it in front of the user.
+Once the designing of the VBA user form completes, we need to show up the same in front of the user and require VBA coding.
+Similarly, to close the user form, it requires VBA coding knowledge.

 In this article, we will show you how to close the userform in VBA coding.

 Once the purpose of the user form is done, there is a point in keep showing the userform in front of the user, so we need to close the userform.
 We can close the userform by using the “Unload Me” statement and “UserForm.Hide” statements.
 Even though both are slightly different from each other, it will serve our purpose eventually.

 #1 – Close Userform Using “Unload Me” Statement in VBA

 For example, look at the below image of the userform.